holtwick/zeed/README.md

 ## Disposer

-`useDisposer` will simplify cleaning up objects.
-You just need to `track` a function or and object with `dispose` method to be called for cleanup.
+`useDispose` will simplify cleaning up objects.
+You just need to `add` a function or and object with `dispose` method to be called for cleanup.
 This can also be nested.
 A simple example is a timer:

 ```ts
 function disposableTimer() {